vilonlab/dot-chaser/README.md

 ![Screenshot of the Quest Link app](quest_link.png)

+## Dev Notes: 2025-03-31
+`Trent`

+- I added a "GroundPlane" tag to the floor (`VirtualEnv`), so that it's grabbed automatically on experiment start.
+I also added "Player" tag to the `OVRCameraRig` to register in sphere (dot) collider interactions.
+- Edited Braden's SpawnBehavior code, called it `DotBehavior` and changed some of the parameters to randomize the location within a certain distance of the participant (player) - trying randomly at first and then spawning the dot towards the middle of the floor if random selection fails.

 ## Dev Notes: 2025-02-17

 I (Niall) added updated eye tracking and logging.
 Still need to verify that we are logging the correct gaze vector (local eye-in-head vector vs world-space vector).